hunterjackson/docs/source/jms.rst

     #select all fields from topicA and write to jmsA
     INSERT INTO jmsA SELECT * FROM topicA

-    #select 3 fields and rename from topicB and write to jmsB
+    #select 3 fields and rename from topicB and write to jmsB as JSON in a TextMessage
-    INSERT INTO jmsB SELECT x AS a, y AS b and z AS c FROM topicB
+    INSERT INTO jmsB SELECT x AS a, y AS b and z AS c FROM topicB STOREAS JSON

 JMS Payload